HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ### Container limitations

 The `cifx0` interface DOES NOT support Ethernet package reception of type multicast.

-Servicing the `cifx0` interface is only possible in the container it was created.
-Even if you have started the container in network mode `host`.

 Since netX network controller is a single resource a `cifx0` interface can only be created on netPI once (in one container) at a time.